-Join us on Monday, November 15, when Professor Sendhil Mullainathan of The University of Chicago Booth School of Business joins S-DEL Director Erik Brynjolfsson to discuss the automated discovery of human biases.
+On November 15, 2021, Professor Sendhil Mullainathan of The University of Chicago Booth School of Business joined S-DEL Director Erik Brynjolfsson to discuss the automated discovery of human biases.

 Algorithmic Behavioral Science: